paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-051-reports.md

 Section 1102(c), referred to in subsec. (c)(2), was, prior to amendment of this section by Pub.
 L. 115–282, a reference to [section 562(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section562/c&num=0&edition=prelim), which was redesignated as section 562(b) by Pub.
 L. 114–328, div.
 A, title VIII, § 899(b)(1)(B), Dec.
 23, 2016, 130 Stat.
 2333.
 [Section 562 of this title](./chapter-005-functions-and-powers.md#section-562) was renumbered [section 1102 of this title](./chapter-011-acquisitions.md#section-1102) by Pub.
 L. 115–282, title I, § 108(b)(2), Dec.
 4, 2018, 132 Stat.
 4208.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 7112(a)(1), substituted “Level 1 acquisitions or Level 2 acquisitions” for “major acquisition programs”.

+Subsec. (b).
+Pub.
+L. 119–60, § 7112(a)(2), substituted “Level 1 acquisition or Level 2 acquisition” for “major acquisition program” in introductory provisions.

+Subsec. (f).
+Pub.
+L. 119–60, § 7112(a)(3), amended subsec. (f) generally.
+Prior to amendment, text read as follows: “In this section, the term ‘major acquisition program’ means an ongoing acquisition undertaken by the Coast Guard with a life-cycle cost estimate greater than or equal to $300,000,000.”

 2021—Subsec. (e)(3)(B) to (D).
 Pub.
 L. 116–283 added subpar.
 (B) and redesignated former subpars.
 (B) and (C) as (C) and (D), respectively.

 2018—Pub.
 L. 115–282, § 122(b), renumbered [section 2903 of this title](./chapter-029-coast-guard-family-support-child-care-and-housing.md#section-2903) as this section.